Registrars service delivery

 Customers with a compliment, comment or complaint are encouraged to contact us directly via telephone, e-mail, or by letter.

-The Royal Borough of Kensington and Chelsea also has a Corporate Comments, Complaints and Compliments online form which Registration Service customers are encouraged to use.
+The Royal Borough of Kensington and Chelsea also has a Corporate Comments, Complaints and Compliments form, which Registration Service customers are encouraged to use.
 This page also provides contact details for council directors should a customer wish to address a complaint, comment or compliment directly to them.

-• four formal complaints, plus an additional 3 rejected or redirected complaints, from around 50,000 customer interactions, all of which were deemed not serious and were easily rectified with learning points incorporated
+complaints resolved before they reached the formal complaints process), from around 50,000 customer interactions, all of which were deemed not serious and were easily rectified with learning points incorporated

 Complaints procedure